nerves-project/toolchains/README.md

 When possible hard float ABI (`eabihf`) toolchains are preferred.
 This appears to be the prevaling preference for ARM toolchains, so in the offchance that we need to run code from a binary blob, this provides the best chance of success.
+For ARM processors that don't have hardware floating point instructions, use the `eabi` versions of the ARM toolchain.

 ### Glibc 2.22 / Raspberry Pi userland